STT-Seah/Devops/README.md

   When you open up you can see the process that it's on.

   You can see set up job.
-(Doing Github Action Stuff setting up everthing up and now)
+(Doing Github Action Stuff setting up everthing up)

   Scroll down it will how you it is pulling the code from github superlinter (Pull ghcr.io/github/super-linter:v3.14.5)

+  Once it's done.
+It's going to run our code in the repository and it's going to run the super linter again.
+(This is pretty cool it's telling you behind the scenes which code repository if pulled from.

+  If you run this url: ghcr.io/github/super-linter:v3.14.5 you can see the actual code of the super linter job.